susestudio/studio-help/200_create/190_supportability-report.md

 # Viewing the Supportability Report

-If you have a support contract with Novell, you need to know whether your appliance is supported or not.
-SUSE Studio can analyze each package in your appliance and determine any possible conflicting changes to your support contract.
+SUSE Studio can analyze each package in your SUSE Linux Enterprise appliances and determine if your appliance is supported, and if there are any exceptions to supporting an appliance..

+On the *Build* tab, each build of a SUSE Linux Enterprise appliance includes a link to "View supportability report...".

-Go to the *Build* page.
-If you have successfully built your appliance, SUSE Studio displays the report with the *View supportability report...* link.
-The report is viewed in a new window and contains a summary of each format of your appliance.
+The report opens in a new window and contains a summary of each format of your appliance.
 With *full supportability report* it lists each package in your appliance.